 There are 4 different classifications for tearing.
 1st and 2nd degree being the most common and the easiest to heal from.
 3rd and 4th degree are much more difficult but VERY RARE.

 I posted a post on Facebook asking, What is one thing you wanted to know when you find out you were pregnant.
 It was a resounding answer.
 How do we keep our Vah-JJ from tearing?
-Experiencing vaginal tearing is one of our biggest fears when we find ourselves pregnant.
+Experiencing tearing during childbirth is one of our biggest fears when we find ourselves pregnant.
 Right?
-It’s up there with the other big concern.
+It's up there with the other big concern.
 The poop dilemma?

 However, the thought of our girl parts tearing is enough to bring us to our knees.
 Is it preventable?
 The jury is out on that one.
 I've delivered a few patients who have done all they could, and they still tore.
 It happens.
 Sorry.
 I've mentioned before that I am here to inform but also to be real.
 I've been doing this for a long time, my friends.
 I would LOVE to tell you that if you do some magic this or that, you won't tear, but it's not true.
 Cause sometimes vaginal tearing just gonna happen.